 When to use Urdhva Mukha Svanasana?

 Many students find this pose effortful as it requires a certain degree of opening in the arms and flexion of the wrists to achieve the upward lift as well as deep work in the thoracic spine to open the chest forward.
-Practicing the pose helps to build this strength and flexibility.
-The pose requires a lengthening of the lumbar spine and broadening of the pelvic rim, and it can be beneficial to those suffering lower back pain.
+Practicing the pose regularly helps to build this strength and flexibility.
+The pose requires a lengthening of the lumbar spine and a broadening of the pelvic rim, and it can be beneficial to those suffering from lower back pain.

-As with the other “baby backbends”, this pose helps to strengthen the back muscles and bring an awareness of the separation between the pelvic rim and the rib cage.
+As with other “baby backbends”, this pose helps to strengthen the back muscles and bring an awareness of the separation between the pelvic rim and the rib cage.